-Remembering Sister Genevieve Therese Murphy, CSJ
+Remembering Sister Sandra Tripp, CSJ

 Please join us in celebrating the lives and mourning the deaths of our beloved sisters who have recently passed away from the Albany province.